quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part14_How_Does_Named.md

 ??x
 Example rules:
-- Rule N.1: The number after currency symbols is a monetary value (e.g., $200).
+- Rule N.1: The number after currency symbols is a monetary value (e.g.,$200).
 - Rule N.2: The word after Mrs. or Mr. is a person’s name.
 - Rule N.3: The word before a company suffix is a company name (e.g., Inc., Ltd., Incorporated, Corporation).
 - Rule N.4: Alphanumeric strings could be security identifiers if they match the length of the identifier and can be validated with a check-digit method.